johsteffens/tbman/README.md

 <a name="potential_downsides"></a>
 ## Potential downsides
+Below are some side effects you might encounter.
+We believe they are tolerable for the vast majority of use cases but you should be aware of them.

 ### Preallocations
 Tbman reserves and returns system memory in larger chunks to offload the system.
 That means that the memory your application reserves at a given time is likely higher than if you use system functions directly.
-In practice, this overhead is usually tolerable but you might want to be aware of it.

 ### Memory slots with predefined size distribution
 Tbman organizes memory instances into slots with a predefined size distribution.
 For an allocation request the best fitting slot is selected and the full slot-size is [granted](#anchor_granted_amount).
 If you do not need that extra amount, it is wasted.
-Tests have shown that in realistic situations this extra size tends to average around 20% of total memory usage.
+Tests have shown that in realistic situations this extra size tends to average between 10% ...
+30% of total memory usage.

+*Note that other memory managers can have some memory-waste, too.
+E.g. memory fragmentation can be a cause of waste.
+Since by design tbman minimizes fragmentation, the actual difference of waste compared to using an alternative manager can be less than above figure.*

 ### Unsuitable memory model
 Tbman makes an assumption about the system's memory model: